julianeon/julianeon/README.md

 I'm a software consultant and a specialist in product support.
 I work remotely and live in San Francisco, California.

-I've done technical support at Apollo GraphQL, Ripple, and PagerDuty (my [LinkedIn](https://www.linkedin.com/in/julianeon/)).
+I've done technical support at Apollo GraphQL, Ripple and PagerDuty (my [LinkedIn](https://www.linkedin.com/in/julianeon/)).
 At my consultancy, Excelsitor, I work on cryptocurrency projects.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.